 Edinburgh Zoo can be easily accessed via public transport with high frequency bus services from Edinburgh city centre.
 There are two bus stops outside the front entrance.
-Lothian 12, 26 and, 31 services all stop outside and can be picked up near both Haymarket and Waverly Station or in the city centre.
+Lothian 12, 26 and, 31 services all stop outside and can be picked up near both Haymarket and Waverley Station or in the city centre.
 The 100 Airlink Service also stops regularly outside our front entrance and operates between Edinburgh Airport and the city centre.

 The following Lothian services pass the zoo every few minutes:

-Service 26 : Seton Sands/Tranent – Portobello – City Centre – Zoo – Clerwood
+Service 26: Seton Sands/Tranent – Portobello – City Centre – Zoo – Clerwood

-Service 31 : Bonnyrigg – City Centre – Zoo – East Craigs
+Service 31: Bonnyrigg – City Centre – Zoo – East Craigs

 All Lothian buses are now low-floor and fully accessible for wheelchairs and foldable buggies.
-For more information, including times and fares, please visit lothianbuses.co.uk.
+For more information, including times and fares, please visit lothianbuses.co.uk

 Lothian is an official transport partner of Edinburgh Zoo.
-Click here to find our more about our partnership.

 900 Citylink – Glasgow-Edinburgh